Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 ## Minimalistic Design
 This note is visually designed to be minimalistic because the fundamental goal is to learn Japanese, not to have eye catching graphics.
+The main focus is on the content, not the fluff.

 ## Minimal Dependencies
 The only fundamental dependencies are `Yomichan` (to create the note) and the `Anki-Connect` add-on